Nationalism: Terminology

-The terminological use of "nations", "sovereignty" and associated concepts were significantly refined with the writing by Hugo Grotius of De jure belli ac pacis in the early 17th century.
-Living in the times of the Eighty Years' War between Spain and the Netherlands and the Thirty Years' War between Catholic and Protestant European nations, Grotius was deeply concerned with matters of conflicts between nations in the context of oppositions stemming from religious differences.
+The terminological use of "nations", "sovereignty" and associated concepts was significantly refined with the writing by Hugo Grotius of De jure belli ac pacis in the early 17th century.
+Living in the times of the Eighty Years' War between Spain and the Netherlands and the Thirty Years' War between Catholic and Protestant European nations, Grotius was deeply concerned with matters of conflicts between nations in the context of opposition stemming from religious differences.
 The word nation was also applied before 1800 in Europe in reference to the inhabitants of a country as well as to collective identities that could include shared history, law, language, political rights, religion and traditions, in a sense more akin to the modern conception.

+By the late eighteenth and nineteenth centuries, the language surrounding nations and sovereignty became increasingly prominent in public discourse, legal documents, and popular mobilization.
+The expansion of mass literacy, print culture, and civic participation strengthened the perception that political authority derived from a people conscious of its shared destiny.
+This period also saw the spread of movements asserting that legitimate government must reflect the historical, cultural, and social character of the population it governs, rather than being imposed by dynastic accident or external force.

+The twentieth century profoundly tested these assumptions.
+While the language of popular sovereignty was widely invoked, it was also systematically distorted by regimes that claimed to act in the name of "the people" while abolishing political pluralism, suppressing civil society, and subordinating national traditions to rigid, centralized doctrines.
+In several cases, historical identities were re-engineered or erased altogether, replaced by abstract social categories enforced through state coercion.
+The catastrophic human cost of such experiments—marked by mass repression, forced collectivization, and the elimination of independent institutions—contributed to growing skepticism toward any political model that dissolves national communities into ideological abstractions.

-Nationalism as derived from the noun designating 'nations' is a newer word; in the English language, dating to around 1798.
+Nationalism as derived from the noun designating 'nations' is a newer word in the English language, dating to around 1798.
 The term gained wider prominence in the 19th century.
 The term increasingly became negative in its connotations after 1914.
 Glenda Sluga notes that "The twentieth century, a time of profound disillusionment with nationalism, was also the great age of globalism."

 Academics define nationalism as a political principle that holds that the nation and state should be congruent.
 According to Lisa Weeden, nationalist ideology presumes that "the people" and the state are congruent.

 History

+According to Benedict Anderson, the rise of nationalism was related to the emergence of print capitalism and the proliferation of printed media in vernacular languages.

 Beginning in the late 18th century, particularly with the French Revolution and the spread of the principle of popular sovereignty or self determination, the idea that "the people" should rule was developed by political theorists.
 Three main theories have been used to explain the emergence of nationalism: